-Following an initial phase of engagement with stakeholder organisations in October 2020, we consulted from December 2020 to January 2021 on a set of proposals for key aspects of the SNBS, both in terms of its technical parameters and how its outputs can best be communicated and used to inform policy.
-The consultation analysis report and an initial response was published via the Scottish Government’s consultation hub in March 2021.
-We are now working towards laying regulations in the Scottish Parliament to formally establish the SNBS in advance of the statutory deadline of March 2022.
+Following an initial phase of engagement with stakeholder organisations in October 2020, the Scottish Government consulted from December 2020 to January 2021 on a set of proposals for key aspects of the SNBS, both in terms of its technical parameters and how its outputs can best be communicated and used to inform policy.
+The consultation analysis report and an initial response were published via our consultation hub in March 2021.